Genres: Anthology, Art

 I had many favourites from The Colour of Madness but one that really stuck with me was God Forbid by Tarek Younis.
 It’s about university student Ahmed, who is about to have his first session with a therapist called Dr Brown.
 In the appointment, Ahmed talks a lot about his religion; he believes that he’s upset God because of an addiction he has.
 Towards the end of the appointment, something interesting happens- Dr Brown experiences an apparition of Ahmed.
 This ghost-like double was mocking and spoke of how it will be the one to stop Ahmed’s suffering and find a way into heaven for him.
 Dr Brown was frightened of this apparition which is understandable but what’s not understandable, was how he tried to rationalise the experience.
 I don’t know if this was what the author had intended, but I interpreted the apparition as a manifestation of Dr Brown’s own bias, fears, and prejudices towards Muslims.
 The manifestation of all these negative thoughts and emotions is what lead to Dr Brown concluding that “Ahmed presented potential significant psychological vulnerability to radicalisation.”
 Ahmed was just really struggling with his mental health, and he was desperate to be helped.
 Are Muslims not allowed to present in this way without being seen as a risk to everyone else?
 When will the individual’s struggles be placed before the worries and biases of everyone else?
 Will the minority ever truly be understood, and treated in the same way as the majority?

 The Colour of Madness will prompt you to think about and question the current state of our world, and it will encourage you to have discussions around a really important topic.
 Reading this anthology has really been a fantastic experience!
-I’m also also lucky to have had the opportunity to attend an event hosted by Waterstones, where contributors of the anthology spoke about their work, and engaged in a wider discussion about mental health and BAME communities.
+I’m also so lucky to have had the opportunity to attend an event hosted by Waterstones, where contributors of the anthology spoke about their work, and engaged in a wider discussion about mental health and BAME communities.
 It was really valuable being able to hear people’s thoughts and suggestions, but also it’s really nice to know that conversations like these are taking place… people do care, and people are trying to make a difference.

 And so I cannot emphasise enough, just how important it is to read books like The Colour of Madness.
 I really do feel so much passion towards projects like these because the voices of ethnic minorities within Britain deserve to be heard, especially when our systems and services aren’t always in favour of these specific groups.
 Please open your mind and your heart to this collection of work; equipping ourselves with knowledge will allow us to move forward and start to make a positive change.